MIDL-Conference/midl-website-2020/pages/dates.md

 [% / %]

 ## Full and short papers
-This year, both the full and short papers have the same deadline.
+Full and short papers have the same deadline, but the short papers won't go through a rebuttal period.
+All other dates are common.

 ## iCalendar
 An [online iCalendar](/midl.ics) with all dates and schedule is available.